 Having said that, we’re extremely lucky to have covered so much of Europe and stayed in some great places.
 It didn’t really hit us just how many places we had visited until we quantified them in this post.
 So hopefully, our Europe hostel knowledge is useful to you!

-On that note, if you’re heading to Europe and need help planning, here’s a bunch of other useful posts on the topic:
+If you’re heading to Europe (maybe for the first time) and need help planning, here’s a bunch of other useful posts on the topic:

 - Unique Hostels Across Europe Recommended By Fellow Bloggers

 - Here’s Eric’s Classic Europe Trip Route for First Timers

 - Explore Eastern Europe with this Sample Itinerary

 **Just so you know, we’ve stayed at all of these hostels on our own dollar.
 None of these were ever sponsored stays.
 We don’t accept free nights in exchange for reviews.
 Ever.
 In fact, most of these stays were on trips before we even started writing about our travels.

 Before booking the hostels you’ll stay at while in Europe, there are a few things you should consider.
 Most of these detail are straightforward while others are worth discussing in-depth.

 As for looking for the “best” and “cheapest” hostels in Europe, let’s be clear about this: “best” is a relative term.
 Sure, Hostelworld gives out annual awards, but what is good for someone will different for another.
 The best party hostel is going to be different from the best boutique hostel – and these kind of hostels are going to attract very different kinds of travellers.
 It’s important to think about your travel style and your personality.
 Then you can book accordingly.